Supporting UC Davis Faculty Around the World

 Curriculum Enhancement Through Global Learning

 Global Affairs offers a collaborative, year-long series of professional development workshops that give faculty members the opportunity to revise course content and teaching techniques in response to current global challenges and opportunities.
-A $1,000 stipend is paid upon completion of the program.
+A $1,000 honorarium is paid upon completion of the program.
 Learn more.

 Faculty and Staff Ambassadors

 For faculty and staff already planning international travel, Global Affairs offers the opportunity to serve as an ambassador, building relationships and creating new areas of collaboration on behalf of UC Davis.
 Application deadlines are based on departure date.
 Find out more about becoming an ambassador.

 The Fulbright Program offers a range of research and professional exchange opportunities for UC Davis students, faculty, staff in over 130 countries.
 Global Affairs supports faculty applying to become Fulbright Scholars and welcomes visiting Fulbright Scholars to UC Davis.
 Learn more.

 Global Affairs holds workshops throughout the year on internationally oriented funding opportunities that may focus on a particular world region or a particular global issue.
 Contact Global Affairs Director of Faculty Engagement Elizabeth Langridge-Noti at email@example.com if you would like to see a region or an issue highlighted.